atbcb/ICTTestingBaseline/docs/10Flashing.md

 The intent of this Success Criterion is to allow users to access the full content of a site without inducing seizures due to photosensitivity.

 ## Test Method Rationale
-Flashing can be caused by the display, the computer rendering the image, or by the content being rendered.
-As the author has no control of the first two, this test addresses the content itself.
-Furthermore, as there is no reliable, freely or widely available solution for determining the resulting flash frequency, this test focuses on:
+Flashing can be caused by factors beyond the control of authors (e.g., the user's display, the computer rendering of the image, or connectivity issues).
+There is no reliable, freely or widely available solution for determining the resulting flash frequency for these types of factors.

+This test addresses flashing caused by the content itself:
 * Determining the flash rate from programmatically available information, and
-* Determining if any flashing element is within the "small safe area" -- smaller than a contiguous area of 25% of a 10 degree viewing angle of the total screen size at intended viewing distance.
+* Determining if any flashing element is within the "small safe area" -- smaller than a contiguous area of 25% of a 10 degree viewing angle of the total screen size at intended viewing distance, and
+* Determining if styles used in the flashing content are inherently problematic (e.g., the use of fully saturated red or high contrast settings)

 ## Accessibility Requirements
 * WCAG SC 2.3.1 Three Flashes or Below Threshold -- Web pages do not contain anything that flashes more than three times in any one second period, or the flash is below the general [flash and red flash thresholds](https://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html#general-thresholddef).